-As Wes Anderson’s latest stop motion offering Isle of Dogs reaches its climax, there’s a scene where one of its leads—foreign exchange student Tracy Walker, voiced by Greta Gerwig—exclaims in a moment of revelation.
-All her Japanese peers proceed to nod in whispering, mumbling agreement.
+This article originally appeared on VICE Australia.
+As Wes Anderson’s latest stop motion film offering Isle of Dogs reaches its climax, there’s a scene where one of its leads—foreign exchange student Tracy Walker, voiced by Greta Gerwig—exclaims in a moment of revelation.
+All of her Japanese peers proceed to nod in whispering, mumbling agreement.

 At first glance, it’s a wholesome sequence.
 Tracy’s just incited the rumblings of a plan to rescue the dogs of the fictional city of Megasaki after they’ve been banished to an island off the coast of Japan by the city’s mayor.
-It has all of Anderson’s aggressively aestheticised trademarks, too—his unrelenting twee-ness, precious pastels, and stickling for symmetry.
+It has all of Anderson’s aggressively aestheticized trademarks, too—his unrelenting uncomfortable silences, precious pastels, and stickling for symmetry.

 But something about the scene, and the passivity of the non-white figures in it, sits uncomfortably.

 The public response to both movies seems almost odd when we consider the racial discourse Hollywood has seen of late.
-The story is a familiar one by now: a white director tries to make a film about people of colour; said director makes a whole slew of poor racial decisions; director and ensuing film are slammed accordingly by audiences and critics.
+The story is a familiar one by now: A white director tries to make a film about people of color; said director makes a whole slew of poor racial decisions; the director and ensuing film are slammed accordingly by audiences and critics.

 So what makes Wes Anderson different?
 Why is it that Isle of Dogs and Darjeeling haven't elicited any sort of career-ending outrage?
-In some ways it's true that the racism in these films is subtler than their predecessors’ blatant whitewashing.
-It’s not quite as scandalous for, say, a dog to speak English compared to seeing a famous white actress in a role clearly meant for a person of colour.
-To Anderson’s credit, Isle of Dogs does feature an impressive amount of Japanese talent—it’s just a shame they’re underutilised.
+In some ways, it's true that the racism in these films is subtler than their predecessors’ blatant whitewashing.
+It’s not quite as scandalous for, say, a dog to speak English compared to seeing a famous white actress in a role clearly meant for a person of color.
+To Anderson’s credit, Isle of Dogs does feature an impressive amount of Japanese talent—it’s just a shame they’re underutilized.

-And yes, it’s harder to critique the work of an auteur who readily admits his cultural references.
-These films are charming; they’re quirky; but they’re also ultimately overshadowed by Anderson’s own vision of a pop culture Japan that’s used as set dressing for the story he wants to tell.
+And yes, it’s harder to critique the work of a director who readily admits his cultural references.
+These films are charming and quirky, but they’re also ultimately overshadowed by Anderson’s own vision of a pop culture Japan that’s used as set dressing for the story he wants to tell.
 And that’s what renders his style appropriation, rather than homage.